Carzgil/cancer_prediction/README.md

 ## Hyperparameter Tuning

 - **Random Forest and Gradient Boosting**: Hyperparameters were tuned using `RandomizedSearchCV` to find the best model configurations.
 Although, both of the models did not see much of a performance increase after tuning.
-This is either due to the models already being very accurate or the search space being too large for the models to converge.

 ## Performance Visualizations